Lodge your barrier compliance

 Installed before April 1991

-The following checklists will help you assess the safety of your barrier.
-The checklists are based on the relevant barrier standard associated with the date that the pool or spa was installed.
+The following checklist will help you assess the safety of your barrier.
+The checklist is based on the barrier standard applicable to pools and spas installed before 8 April 1991.

 Installed between 8 April 1991 and 30 April 2010

 The following checklist will help you assess the safety of your barrier.
-The checklist is based on the relevant barrier standard associated with the date that the pool or spa was installed.
+The checklist is based on the barrier standard applicable to pools and spas installed before 8 April 1991.

 Installed from 1 May 2010

 The following checklist will help you assess the safety of your barrier.
-The checklist is based on the relevant barrier standard associated with the date that the pool or spa was installed.
+The checklist is based on the barrier standard applicable to pools and spas installed before 8 April 1991.

 Installed after 1 November 2020

 The following checklist will help you assess the safety of your barrier.
-The checklist is based on the relevant barrier standard associated with the date that the pool or spa was installed.
+The checklist is based on the barrier standard applicable to pools and spas installed before 8 April 1991.

 How to lodge your certificate